 The BonBon Builder from BonBonBon lets customers select the perfect tasty treats for a gift box.

-3. Retailers will get smarter about online/offline connectivity.
+6. Retailers will get smarter about online and offline connectivity.

 Just several years ago, it was almost impossible to study a multi-touch customer journey.
-If a shopper interacted with your brand on social media before hopping into a brick-and-mortar store, you’d have no way to identify that touchpoint and make marketing decisions based off of it.
+If a shopper interacted with your ecommerce business on social media before hopping into your brick-and-mortar store, you’d have no way to identify that touchpoint and make marketing decisions based off of it.

-Now, online-to-offline tracking tools have changed that — and you bet brands will use that within their holiday strategies, where roughly two-thirds of purchases are done in physical stores.
+Now, online-to-offline tracking tools have changed that — and you bet online retailers will use that within their holiday strategies, especially now that they may be using their brick-and-mortar locations as a fulfillment center or offering curbside delivery services.

 “Simply stated, online-to-offline tracking shows you who saw and/or clicked your Facebook or Instagram ad, and then made a purchase in-store.
 If you have the technical abilities, staffing bandwidth, and discretionary time to execute online conversion tracking in-house, it will work.
-With physical store locations becoming more attractive to up-and-coming retailers, your brand is now able to connect its online marketing efforts to measurable offline results.
 Whether you do it yourself or hire a marketing partner to help, you can track and optimize your marketing spend better than ever.” — Scott Ginsberg, Head of Content, Metric Digital

 In addition, options for customers to buy online, pick-up in store (BOPIS) will be table-stakes for brick-and-mortar retailers.
-Customers expect an easy shopping experience that saves them time, so they can beat the holiday crowds and get back to celebrating.
+Customers expect an easy shopping experience that saves them time and keeps them safe, so they can purchase their gifts and get back to celebrating.

 For the post-holiday rush, brands will need to allow customers to buy online and return in-store (BORIS).

-Once ecommerce emerged as an alternative to brick-and-mortar shopping, brands quickly attempted to reach as many customers as possible with marketing tactics like direct mail, email marketing, and paid advertising.
+Once ecommerce emerged as an alternative to brick-and-mortar shopping, brands quickly attempted to reach as many customers as possible with marketing tactics like direct mail, email marketing, holiday promotions, and paid advertising.

 Once budgets got leaner and customers got smarter, brands turned to using less general campaigns and more tailored approaches — and technology made that easier.